 Lockable office door

-Reception with access control to office premises
+Reception with access control to the office premises

-employee instruction when leaving the office
+Employee instructions when leaving the office

-Securing of the rooms
+Securing the rooms

-Separately locked server room with key in keylock.
+Separate locked server room with key in keylock.

 Access for